SuReLI/sureli_docker_images/README.md

 This is a fork from [Andrei Maksimov's python_data_science repository](https://github.com/andreivmaksimov/python_data_science).
 It also contains as sub-modules: [OpenAI Gym's repository](https://github.com/openai/gym) ; and Emmanuel Rachelson's [RL Jupyter notebooks](https://github.com/erachelson/RLclass) and [ML Jupyter notebooks](https://github.com/erachelson/MLclass).

-## Requirements

-You need to install `sshpass` (e.g. with `apt install sshpass`).
-This requirement isn't a strong one.
-If you prefer you can look into the script `sureli-docker.sh` and remove sshpass by for example adding your public key to the `authorized_keys` file in the docker image and commiting it.

-If you don't understand what I am talking about, install `sshpass`.

 ## Cloning

 As this repository has sub-modules please clone with